Shepherd's pie: Variations

-There are no universally agreed ingredients for any of the three dishes.
-The 24 recipes cited in the table show the varieties of titles and ingredients recommended by cooks and food writers from Australia, Britain, Canada, France and the US.
+There are no universally agreed ingredients for any of the variants.
+The 25 recipes cited in the table show the varieties of titles and ingredients recommended by cooks and food writers from Australia, Britain, Canada, France and the US.

+Other permutations exist: Fannie Farmer (1942 edition) and Marguerite Patten (1984) refer, respectively, to "cottage pie" with pre-cooked pork and pre-cooked lamb, and Keith Sarasin (2024) gives a recipe for "cottage pie" with fresh lamb and peas.